Round Bottom Background

 Child custody can be the most emotional part of dissolving a marriage.
 Dividing your assets is one thing.
 Dividing custody of your children is quite another.
-In 2019, more than 5,500 minor children in Kansas became the subjects of child custody cases due to their parents filing for divorce.
+In 2019, more than 5,500 minor children in Kansas became the subjects of child custody cases due to their parents' filing for divorce.

 Maybe you are thinking about getting a divorce and don’t know what to expect in negotiating child custody issues.
 Perhaps you have an existing custody agreement you want to change.
 Either way, you need to consult a family law attorney for advice about such a critical aspect of your life and your child’s life.

-REACH OUT TODAYESTABLISHING A CHILD CUSTODY ARRANGEMENT
+ESTABLISHING A CHILD CUSTODY ARRANGEMENT

 Child custody agreements are detailed plans covering issues such as parenting time (visitation), and financial support.
 There are two options divorcing parents can take to reach an arrangement: